eroullit/usage-report-dashboard/README.md

 ![Usage Report Picker](./docs/img/file-picker.png)

 Once the usage report has been selected, the conversion will start when once completed the dashboard will start automatically.
-If the usage report has already been converted, the "Run Actions Usage Dashboard" task can be used to directly start the dashboard based on existing data.
+If the usage report has already been converted, the "Run Usage Report Dashboard" task can be used to directly start the dashboard based on existing data.

 ### Access your Dashboard